-After your medical school interview, it is appropriate to send thank you’s to all of the people who helped you throughout the day.
-These days it is rare to receive a thank-you card.
+After your medical school interview, it is appropriate to send thank you notes to all of the people who helped you throughout the day.
+These days it is rare to receive a thank you card.
 You can easily set yourself apart by sending out handwritten notes.
 If, like most people, you only have time to send a thank you via email, I am providing some helpful guidelines.

-A thank-you email begins and ends with gratitude.
-It contains many of the same formalities as any other electronic correspondence – a greeting, an explanation for why you are writing, body content and a salutation.
-Thank you’s differ in important ways from other emails – if written well—they can inspire an emotional response, create connections and foster the development of relationships.
+A thank you email begins and ends with gratitude.
+It contains many of the same formalities as any other electronic correspondence – a greeting, an explanation for why you are writing, body content, and a salutation.
+Thank you notes differ in important ways from other emails – if written well, they can inspire an emotional response, create connections, and foster the development of relationships.
 When I think back to some of the best professional mentors in my life, these relationships often started with my expression of heartfelt gratitude and an outspoken interest in learning more about their particular area of expertise.

-To help you write better thank you emails, here are some guidelines:
+Here are some tips to help you write better thank you emails:

 Immediately after the greeting, you should state the reason why you are writing.
-If you can’t think of a good reason, it may be better for you not to write.
+If you can’t think of a good reason, it may be better for you not to be writing the letter at all!
 Don’t be coy here.
 Have a good reason for writing and state it.
-For example, “I’m writing to thank you for our conversation on Monday.”
-Or “I’m writing to thank you for showing me around campus/the lab/the clinic.”
+For example, “I’m writing to thank you for our conversation on Monday” or “I’m writing to thank you for showing me around campus/the lab/the clinic.”

 Describe the positive interaction that you had with the person.
 Explain what it meant to you.
 If written well, the reader will appreciate your honesty and take your compliments more to heart.

-4. State reasons why it made a difference.
+- State reasons why your interactions made a difference.

 Give specific reasons for why their contribution made a difference to you.
 Did you learn something new about the school?
 Did you discover an opportunity that you didn’t know existed?
 Or did the person share a similar interest or disability that you now see differently?

 These updates could include information such as sharing the news of acceptances you have received to other schools as well as any new publications, awards or grades.
-If you have to wait a day or two to send your thank you to be able to include an update, hold off for a day or two.
+If you have to wait a day or two to send your thank you to be able to include an update, hold off until then.

 People learn through repetition.
 Don’t hesitate to reinforce your expression of gratitude through repetition.
 Find another way to state it by the end of the email!